jarviscanada/jarvis_data_eng_AlexKirilenko/linux_sql/README.md

   > This script creates a `host_agent` database and creates the structure of tables.
   > It is executed through the `psql` command.
 - `queries.sql`
-  > This script populate the created tables with test data.
+  > This script populates the created tables with test data.
   > Additionally, it demonstrates examples of business questions that can be answered with the collected data:
-  > * Ordering existing servers by the number of CPUs and memeory amount;
+  > * Ordering existing servers by the number of CPUs and memory amount;
   > * Displaying average memory use over time intervals of varying length for every machine.
   > * Identifying potential machine failures at times the server did not insert the data.